Akin "Ak" Reyes

 Akin "Ak" Reyes, better known as Ak (born November 10, 1979), is a TV sports broadcaster.
 He is well known for his presence on DAZN, a global live and on-demand sports streaming platform.
 Reyes was the lead host of The DAZN Boxing Show and Da Pull Up, aired on DAZN, with his co-host, Kamal Barak Bess.

-Reyes brings a unique, fresh and stylish approach to television whilst interviewing the biggest names in and around boxing, and entertainers, such as Anthony Joshua, Tyson Fury, Charlamagne Tha God, Tweet, 50 Cent, Canelo Álvarez, Deontay Wilder, Brandy Norwood, Sheryl Underwood, Akon, and Michael Buffer, to name a few.
+Reyes has interviewed some of the biggest names in and around boxing, including Anthony Joshua, Tyson Fury, Canelo Álvarez, Deontay Wilder, and Michael Buffer, and he has also interviewed several entertainers, including Charlamagne tha God, Tweet, 50 Cent, Brandy Norwood, Akon and Sheryl Underwood.

 In 2024, OTX (Overtime Boxing), a platform for emerging boxers, streaming all fights on social media platforms and DAZN, signed Reyes to their company.

 Early life

 Reyes is of Puerto Rican and St. Lucian descent, born and raised in Brooklyn, New York.
 He currently resides in New Jersey.

 Reyes and his brother, Shamir Reyes, were introduced to boxing by their father; Reyes went on to have over 70 amateur fights as Shamir embarked on a professional boxing career, signed under Don King Promotions, which enabled Reyes to learn about the boxing business.

 Whilst in his 20s, Reyes worked as a fashion model, an actor, and for the family business.